 Named after the nearby Catawba River (home to Catawba Falls), the Catawba Brewing Company was founded in Morganton NC by brothers Billy and Scott Pyatt.

-The company was born after the Pyatts hauled used equipment to North Carolina from a bankrupt brewery in Colorado.
+The company was born after the Pyatts hauled used equipment to the state of North Carolina from a bankrupt brewery in Colorado.

 In the years since, they’ve updated their equipment and grown the production facility.
 They also opened two smaller brewhouses in Asheville, one in South Slope and another in Biltmore Village.